Comprehensive Monthly Phu Quoc Weather Guides Based on OnBird’s Observations

 July – September: Rainy Season (Autumn)

-Note: The underwater visibility is nothing to do with the rain or the sunshine, regardless of season but other factors, OnBird found that in the rainy season, the average underwater visbility in South Phu Quoc is much better than those in the dry season.
+Note: The underwater visibility is nothing to do with the rain or the sunshine, regardless of season but other factors, OnBird found that in the rainy season, the average underwater visibility in South Phu Quoc is much better than those in the dry season.

 Entering July, Phu Quoc Island’s weather begins to change more clearly due to the influence of tropical low pressure waves that form storms in the East Sea, drawing winds from the southwest.
 At this time, the western sea was rough, strong southwest winds blew with greater intensity, shaking the trees on the island.
 There were sunny days but the sea was still very rough.
 Number of days of strong seas leading to ban on boat operations and Phu Quoc seaport for 5-10 days.
-After these 5-10 days, the sea is calm again, sometimes it rains but the weather is still quite nice, sunny and warm, conditions are quite good for scuba diving and snorkelling despite the rain.
+After these 5-10 days, the sea is calm again, sometimes it rains but the weather is still quite nice, sunny and warm, conditions are quite good for scuba diving and discovery snorkeling despite the rain.

 A period of 5-10 days of extremely strong seas leads to some entertainment activities having to stop operating to ensure safety, such as the Hon Thom Cable Car, which can stop accepting guests when the wind is strong to ensure safety.
 Even heavy rain combined with strong winds also caused Phu Quoc airport operations to stagnate to ensure safety.
 During these months, OnBird always stops tour activities about 5-10 days/month, the remaining days still operate safely and normally.